Coyle Browne Law

 San Diego Whistleblower & Retaliation Attorney

 Some schemes against the government, fraudulent practices of businesses, and other nefarious situations have been revealed because workers with inside knowledge have bravely come forward to report illegal, unsafe, or unethical practices by their employers.
 These employees put themselves at risk of retaliation if their employer finds out about their report.
 Fortunately, laws exist to protect these brave whistleblowers.
-If you fear retaliation or have questions about whistleblower protections, contact Coyle Browne Law, PLC for help.
+If you fear retaliation or have questions about whistleblower protections, contact the San Diego Employment Lawyers at Browne Employment Lawyers for help.

 What Is a Whistleblower?